 About the Woman’s Club of Red Bank

-All are welcome … The Woman’s Club of Red Bank is a non-profit organization who’s primary goal is “supporting literacy”.
-The club house is located at 164 Broad Street, Red Bank, New Jersey.
+The Woman’s Club of Red Bank is a non-profit organization.
+The clubhouse is located at 164 Broad Street, Red Bank, New Jersey.
 We have members, community partners, and sponsors.
 Click here to find out more about What We Do (programs and events).

 Committee Meetings, Meet & Greet, and Member Socializing/Networking

 Officers, committee chairs, and members are invited to our quarterly meetings that will take place in FEBRUARY, MAY, AUGUST, and OCTOBER.

 VICE PRESIDENT – Mary Gilligan